-- New licences will be issued, with HOF conditions where appropriate. - There are SACs within the CAMS area which are water dependent.
+- New licences will be issued with appropriate HOF conditions. - There are SACs within the CAMS area which are water dependent.
 Therefore we will need to take into account requirements of the Habitats Regulations, where appropriate, which may mean more stringent restrictions than set out in the CAMS.